 - While the meat is cooking, Chop the veggies.
 You should have about 10 cups total of any combination of vegetables listed in the recipe.

 - When the timer goes off and the meat is finished cooking, let the pressure naturally release for about 10-15 minutes.
 Release any remaining pressure using the pressure release valve.

 - Add the vegetables to the Instant Pot, along with the canned or fresh tomatoes, beef flavoring, salt and pepper and dried herbs.
 No need to mix yet.

 - Set the lid on the Instant Pot and using the "steam" setting, set the steam for 6 minutes.
 Lock the lid in position and turn the pot on.

 - After the vegetables have steamed, manually release the pressure and give the stew a mix.
-If it is not as thick as you'd like, Remove some of the liquid form the pot (about 1 cup) and add the tablespoon of cornstarch to the liquid and whisk.
-Add back to the pot and stir gently.
+If it is not as thick as you'd like, Remove some of the liquid from the pot (about 1 cup) and place in a cup.
+Add the tablespoon of cornstarch to the liquid and whisk.
+Add liquid back to the pot and stir gently.
 Leave the pot on the warm mode and it will come to a boil, stir until thickened, then turn off pot to serve.